dharam01/RestAPIDemo/README.md

 - It is using Java 12

 ## How to run unit tests
-- Open the command prompt go to root directory of the project and run below gradle task.
+- Open the command prompt go to root directory of the project and run below command.
 ```
-Tasks : gradlew clean test
+gradlew clean test
 ```
 - The above task will generate the test report.
 - To verify the unit tests report open below html file.